Pure Strategies in Imperfect Information Stochastic Games: Positive Winning in Reachability Games

 Combining Proposition~\ref{prop:moreinftoperfect} with Theorem~\ref{theo:posTcom} directly leads the following result.

-\begin{theorem} One can decide in time polynomial in $2^{2^{|S|}}$ and polynomial in $|Q|$ whether \Eve has a $\trans$-compatible strategy that is positively winning in the reachability game $(\arena,K,F)$. {If such a strategy exists, one can construct one that uses memory of size polynomial in $|Q|$ and doubly exponential in $|S|$.} \end{theorem}
+\begin{theorem} When \Adam is more informed than \Eve, one can decide in double exponential time in $|S|$ and polynomial in $|Q|$ whether \Eve has a $\trans$-compatible strategy that is positively winning in the reachability game $(\arena,B,F)$. {If such a strategy exists, one can construct one that uses memory of size polynomial in $|Q|$ and doubly exponential in $|S|$.} \end{theorem}